Freight Fall to Sharks at Home, 46-40

 The Freight answered back with a rushing touchdown of their own by Keegan Shoemaker to tie it up after the extra point was good.

-Things got a little heated between both teams who are seeing each other for the second week in a row, with some pushing and shoving after the last whistle.
+Things got a little heated between both teams who were seeing each other for the second week in a row, with some pushing and shoving after the last whistle.

 SECOND QUARTER